The canal along the Graslei is just one of many things to do in Ghent

 For example, Brussels South (English) is Bruxelles-Midi (French) and Brussels-Zuidi (Flemish).

 They are all the same location, just a different name depending on the language.
-Having said that, I hope I haven’t scared you off to using the metro and trains as they are nice and simple to use.

 When purchasing your train ticket, book it to Gent Sint Pieters station to get yourself to Ghent.
 Once you exit the train station, there are taxis to take you to your hotel.
 The drive to the historic area of Ghent is about a 15-minute ride.